-Spartan Stores (NAS: SPTN) didn't hit the Street's expectations last quarter, but investors hope that it will rebound this quarter.
-The company will unveil its latest earnings on Wednesday.
-Spartan Stores is a regional grocery distributor and grocery retailer, operating mainly in Michigan and Indiana.
+Investors never know what to expect for Spartan Stores (NAS: SPTN) , as it has wavered between topping and missing analysts estimates during the past fiscal year.
+The company will unveil its latest earnings on Monday, Jan.
+30. Spartan Stores is a regional grocery distributor and grocery retailer, operating mainly in Michigan and Indiana.

 What analysts say:

-Buy, sell, or hold?: Analysts strongly back Spartan Stores, with three of four rating it a buy and the remainder rating it a hold.
-Analysts don't like Spartan Stores as much as competitor Core-Mark Holding overall.
-Analysts still rate the stock a moderate buy, but they are a bit more wary about it compared to three months ago.
+Buy, sell, or hold?: Analysts strongly back Spartan Stores, with two of three rating it a buy and the remainder rating it a hold.
+Analysts don't like Spartan Stores as much as competitor Core-Mark Holding Company overall.
+Analysts' rating of Spartan Stores has stayed constant from three months prior.

-Revenue forecasts: On average, analysts predict $622.8 million in revenue this quarter.
-That would represent a rise of 3.5% from the year-ago quarter.
+Revenue Forecasts: On average, analysts predict $807.2 million in revenue this quarter.
+That would represent a rise of 3.2% from the year-ago quarter.

-Wall Street earnings expectations: The average analyst estimate is earnings of $0.49 per share.
-Estimates range from $0.48 to $0.51.
+Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.21 per share.
+Estimates range from $0.20 to $0.23.

 What our community says:

-CAPS All-Stars are solidly backing the stock with 97.3% granting it an outperform rating.
-The community at large backs the All-Stars with 94.7% assigning it a rating of outperform.
-Fools are bullish on Spartan Stores, though the message boards have been quiet lately with only 53 posts in the past 30 days.
-Spartan Stores has a bullish CAPS rating of five out of five stars that is about on par with the Fool community assessment.
+CAPS All-Stars are solidly backing the stock, with 94.9% assigning it an "outperform" rating.
+The community at large agrees with the All-Stars, with 94% awarding it a rating of "outperform."
+Fools feel positively about Spartan Stores, though the message boards have been quiet lately with only 53 posts in the past 30 days.
+Despite the majority sentiment in favor of Spartan Stores, the stock has a middling CAPS rating of three out of five stars.

 For all our Spartan Stores-specific analysis, including earnings and beyond, add Spartan Stores to My Watchlist.